 RiskWatch

-Food and beverage risk and compliance platform with FSMA, HACCP, SQF, BRCGS, IFS, and FSSC 22000 pre-mapped.
+Food and beverage risk platform: one global register from hazard to treatment, with KRIs and FSMA, HACCP, SQF, BRCGS, and FSSC 22000 mapped underneath.

 Summary

-RiskWatch ships a food-friendly risk and compliance assessment platform built around pre-mapped control libraries for FSMA Preventive Controls under 21 CFR Part 117, FSMA Rule 204 traceability under 21 CFR Part 1 Subpart S (compliance January 20 2027 per FDA March 2025 extension), HACCP / HARPC, SQF Food Safety Code Edition 9, BRCGS Global Standard for Food Safety Issue 9, IFS Food Version 8, FSSC 22000 Version 6, USDA FSIS regulations under 9 CFR 304 / 416 / 417 / 418 / 430, EU Regulation 178/2002 General Food Law, EU Regulation 1169/2011 Food Information to Consumers, and 30+ other frameworks.
-The platform runs on a survey-based assessment engine, a cross-mapped control library that auto-detects shared controls across SQF and BRCGS and FSSC 22000 since the three share many GFSI-benchmarked clauses, and an evidence vault that supports the FSMA Food Safety Plan, environmental monitoring records, and supplier-verification documentation.
+RiskWatch is an enterprise risk management platform built around a Global Risk Register that rolls up food-safety, supplier, food-defense, operational, IT, and physical risk into one view, with plant-to-enterprise aggregation for leadership.
+It runs a risk assessment engine with a KRI (Key Risk Indicator) library and auto-escalation when a risk breaches its threshold, a treatment workflow with owner assignment and tasks that tracks findings to closure, and native threat and vulnerability libraries that feed risk scores; heat maps and dashboards turn the register into board-ready and audit-ready reporting.
+Its differentiator is Risk-to-Compliance bi-directional mapping: audit and inspection findings flow back into risk scores and the register feeds control-assessment scope, so food-safety risk and certification compliance are not two disconnected tools.
+Pre-mapped control libraries for FSMA Preventive Controls under 21 CFR Part 117, FSMA Rule 204 traceability under 21 CFR Part 1 Subpart S (compliance January 20 2027 per FDA March 2025 extension), HACCP / HARPC, SQF Food Safety Code Edition 9, BRCGS Global Standard for Food Safety Issue 9, IFS Food Version 8, FSSC 22000 Version 6, USDA FSIS regulations under 9 CFR 304 / 416 / 417 / 418 / 430, EU Regulation 178/2002 General Food Law, EU Regulation 1169/2011 Food Information to Consumers, and 30+ other frameworks sit underneath, cross-mapped so one control answer satisfies FDA, USDA FSIS, SQF / BRCGS / IFS / FSSC certification, and EU competent-authority audits at once (SQF, BRCGS, and FSSC 22000 share many GFSI-benchmarked clauses).
+The evidence vault supports the FSMA Food Safety Plan, environmental monitoring records, and supplier-verification documentation.
 Customers include state agencies, multi-plant manufacturers, ingredient suppliers, and co-packers.
-The pricing model is partially opaque on the public site but Standard at 99 dollars per month and Professional at 36,000 dollars per year are published; the single-tenant deploy architecture means food makers retain full control of recall, traceability, and supplier-confidential data.
+RiskWatch is sold quote-only across every tier; the single-tenant deploy architecture means food makers retain full control of recall, traceability, and supplier-confidential data.

 Strengths